L. HUDSON, SEEDSMAN,

 Oz: $6.00, 1/4 lb: $12.00, lb: $32.00

 'BEE FOOD', 'FIDDLENECK'.
 Fragrant, clover-scented blue to lavender 1/2" flowers in dense curved spikes in summer.
 Profusely blooming hardy annual to 1 1/2 - 3 feet, with finely cut ferny leaves.
 California to México.
 Excellent honey plant, good in heavy soil.
-Germinates in 1 - 4 weeks.
+Germinates in 1 - 4 weeks at cool temperatures.

 PHALARIS (fa-LAR-is or FAL-ar-is)